Learn how to use the robot

 This launches the connection wizard, which will take you through:

-2. Authenticating to the tenant with an account which has the permissions required to create and manage SharePoint containers and settings.
+2. Authenticating to the tenant with an account which has the permissions required to manage SharePoint.

 3. Confirming the tenant details and finalising the connection.

 You only need to establish the connection once.
-Once it's been created, you can simply open the app again to select a tenant to work with its designs, templates, pipelines and builds.
+Once it's been created, you can simply open the SProbot admin app again with full functionality.

 Preparation